-There is no doubt that the pandemic caused nearly everyone to understand the benefits of web-based technology.
+There is no doubt that the pandemic caused nearly everyone to understand how web-based technology can help your business.
 Overnight, it seemed that everything went virtual.
 This shift helped some technology that was seeing slow adoption, like telehealth.
 Even many older Americans who may have been slow to adopt smartphones and video calls got on board when in-person visits were cancelled.

 How can computers help Human Resources (HR), which by its very name is about people?
 Firstly, the right technology can help businesses focus on people, not paperwork.
 In addition, web-based technology helps HR departments store records, track performance and interact with employees, making these functions more efficient.
 Also, businesses can see increased productivity, with lower expenses and fewer errors.

 It will help to look at the definition: technology is science or knowledge put into practical use to solve problems or invent useful tools.

 Certainly, not all technology is always beneficial, as some can result in a lack of human connection and personal touches.
 But technological advancement, particularly for human resource functions, can improve many aspects of business.

 Benefits of Web-based Technology for Human Resources

 Traditional payroll, timekeeping and other business software often run on a desktop computer or server.
 But cloud- or web-based technology for human resources services like online payroll processing or SwipeClock, which offers scheduling, time and labor solutions, run on the internet.

 As a result, some of the many advantages of human resources web-based technology include:

 - Widely available to employees and businesses on multiple devices.
 Access has become increasingly important with employees working remotely or for businesses with multiple locations.
 Having cloud-based services means businesses can grow without worry about outpacing their systems.